Before transfer, closing, or city-boundary assumptions harden

 Trust and methodology

-Educational guidance, not fake diagnosis
+Educational guidance, not fake diagnosis or fake city certainty

 FAQ

-What the estimator can and cannot do
+What SewerClarity can and cannot tell you

 What can the estimator do?